keshavksingh/delta-reader-api/README.md

 * Serve it through memory.
 It reduces the latency to milli seconds with the tradeoff of the need to scheduler-based init refreshes.

 ## main-v3.py
-* Ultimately we leverage https://pypi.org/project/fastapi-utils/ and https://fastapi-utils.davidmontague.xyz/user-guide/repeated-tasks/ to be able to refresh data from Delta Lake every 60 seconds without disrupting reads.
+* Ultimately we leverage https://pypi.org/project/fastapi-utils/ and https://fastapi-utils.davidmontague.xyz/user-guide/repeated-tasks/ to be able to refresh "in-memory" dataframe from DeltaLake every 60 seconds without disrupting reads.
-* Helps reflect changes for data from Lake by triggering a background refresh preodically without hurting realtime reads of data.
+* Helps reflect changes of data from Lake and refresh the in memory dataframe (helps with lightening fast data serving for the API reads) by triggering a background refresh preodically without hurting realtime reads of data.